Dealing With Hormonal Acne: How To Recognise And Treat it

 Fluctuations in your oestrogen and progesterone levels are the main causes of hormonal acne.
 These fluctuations can vary greatly during your menstrual cycle.
 Changes in the ratio, or balance of these hormones can affect your testosterone levels, which in turn can also contribute to the appearance of acne.
 Stress plays an important part in hormonal acne too – when cortisol levels go up as part of your body’s stress response, your skin produces more sebum, which can lead to breakouts.

-Acne can also be caused or made worse by Polycystic Ovarian Syndrome, Menopause and Increased androgen levels, which are hormones that play a role in the development of male traits.
+Acne can also be caused or made worse by Polycystic Ovarian Syndrome, Menopause and increased androgen levels, the latter being hormones that play a role in the development of male traits.
 These hormones are present in both men and women.

 Recognising Hormonal Acne